 Márquez was awarded the Nobel Prize for Literature in 1982.

-Márquez is a Caribbean writer.
-He was born in the small river town of Aracata in the Caribbean department (state) of Magdalena on March 6, 1927.
+He is a Caribbean writer born in the small river town of Aracata in the Caribbean department (state) of Magdalena on March 6, 1927.

 Happy Birthday Gabo!
 I wonder if love in the time of social media is the same as love in the time of cholera.
 Only time will tell.